The wild turkey has a firm hold on the American imagination, tethering us to the past and symbolizing a season of plenty.

 - Thin your trees to let the desirable ones, such as large, mature, mast-producing and roosting trees, flourish.
 Also, thin the forest understory.
 Turkeys prefer an open forest floor covered in leaflitter for easy forage.
 This more open forest is also better for nesting and brood-rearing.

 - Turkeys like open, brushy space and grasslands rich in forage.
 Grass-rich areas also provide safer nesting sites.
-These can be created by dear-cutting one- to five-acre patches through the forest.
+These can be created by clear-cutting one to five acre patches through the forest.

 - Prescribed burning is one of the most common tools for managing wildlife habitat.
 Controlled burns stimulate the growth of new vegetation, especially seed-producing grasses, forbs, and legumes.
 They also attract insects.